-Major content updates from the previous report are highlighted in green.
+Major content updates as of 05 June 2025 since the previous report are highlighted in green.
+The next scheduled update of this report is on 3July 2025.

 Highly Pathogenic Avian Influenza A(H5NX)

 The joint FAO/WHO/WOAH assessment on the recent influenza A(H5N1) virus situation in animals and people was updated on 17 April 2025.[1]
 The assessment concludes that the global public health risk of influenza A(H5N1) remains low, and the risk for occupationally exposed persons remains low to moderate, depending on risk mitigation measures in place and the local avian influenza epidemiological situation.
 Additional human infections in those exposed to infected animals or contaminated environments are likely to occur, however the public health impact of these infections remains minor at the global level.